 State tax and regional tax

-Personal income tax is a tax transferred on a partial basis, with a limit of 50 per 100 , in the terms established in Organic Law 8/1980, of September 22, on financing of the Communities Autonomous, last modified for the purposes of Personal Income Tax , by Organic Law 3/2009, of December 18 (BOE of 19).
+Personal income tax is a tax transferred on a partial basis, with a limit of 50 per 100 , in the terms established in Organic Law 8/1980, of September 22, on financing of the Communities Autonomous, last modified for the purposes of Personal Income Tax , by Organic Law 3/2009, of December 18 ( BOE of December 19 ).

 As a consequence of the transfer of personal income tax, two phases are distinguished within the tax settlement procedure: one state and one autonomous.
 Thus, both the general taxable base and the savings taxable base are subject to a state tax and a regional tax, which give rise to a state and another regional tax.
 Based on the latter, the part of the tax debt that is transferred to each Autonomous Community of the common regime is determined.

-Regarding the amount of the personal and family minimum applicable for the calculation of the regional tax , both the Autonomous Communities of the Balearic Islands, Catalonia and La Rioja and the Communities of Castilla y León and Madrid , have approved the amounts of the personal and family minimum that resident taxpayers must use in 2021 in their territory to calculate the regional tax.
+Regarding the amount of the personal and family minimum applicable for the calculation of the regional tax , both the Autonomous Communities of Andalusia, Galicia, the Balearic Islands, La Rioja and the Communities of Castilla y León , from Madrid and Valencia, have approved the amounts of the personal and family minimum that taxpayers resident in their territory must use in 2022 to calculate the regional tax.
 These regional amounts are discussed in Chapter 14 .

 To the Community of Castilla y León (because their amounts do not differ) as well as to the rest of the Autonomous Communities that have not exercised such regulatory competence, the amounts of the personal and family minimum established in the Personal Income Tax Law are applied.